christyheaton/christyheaton.github.io/index.md

 layout: default
 ---

 Hi, I'm **Christy**.
+Here I am on a mountain.

 ![christy](/images/Heaton.jpg)

-I'm a **GIS** analyst, faculty lecturer at the University of Washington, and proud member of CUGOS.
-I also help organize the Seattle chapter of Maptime.
+I'm a **GIS** analyst, faculty lecturer at the (University of Washington)[http://www.gisonline.uw.edu/], and proud member of [CUGOS](cugos.org).
+I also help organize the (Seattle chapter of Maptime)[http://maptimesea.github.io/].
+I'm into Python programming, open source software, and teaching.

 ### Say hello